Write your message

 URL: http://ijt.arakmu.ac.ir/article-1-1352-en.html

 Background: Cadmium-induced male infertility is associated with oxidative stress.
-There are however no literature on its effect on Cadmium-induced male reproductive toxicity and hence this.
+However, there is a lack of literature regarding its effects on Cadmium-induced male reproductive toxicity, which is the motivation for conducting this study.

-Methods: Twenty male wistar rats were separated into four groups of 5 rats each namely; control, Cadmium-only, STC30-only and Cadmium+STC30.
-Daily administration was for 28 days after which blood and testicular samples collected for determination of relevant parameters.
+Methods: Twenty male Wistar rats were divided into four groups of five rats each as follows:1) Control; 2) Cadmium-only; 3) STC30-only; and 4) Cadmium+STC30.
+Daily administration was for 28 days, after which blood and testicular samples were collected for the determination of relevant parameters.

 Type of Study: Research | Subject: General